Skip to main content

 • 1.4 – Demonstrate mathematical reasoning

-Plus a total of 10 credits in Numeracy in the November examination session.
-Note: more detail is required as at present these standards are under review.
+A total of 10 credits in Numeracy in the September examination session.

 The Course Outline: